 Juvenile idiopathic arthritis (JIA) – formerly also called juvenile rheumatoid arthritis (JRA) or juvenile chronic arthritis (JCA) – is defined as joint inflammation lasting more than six weeks in a child or adolescent younger than 16 years of age.

 People are often surprised that children can have arthritis.
 In fact, JIA is the most common rheumatic disease in children and the cause of a significant amount of short term and long-term disability.
 About 1 to 20 per 100,000 children have JIA.
 This condition affects children of all ages, from toddlers to teenagers.
-About 10% to 15% of patients with this condition have a rare form called systemic juvenile idiopathic arthritis (formerly called Still's disease).
+There are multiple subtypes of JIA, and about 10% to 15% of patients with this condition have a rare form called systemic juvenile idiopathic arthritis (formerly known as Still's disease).

-"Idiopathic" means "unknown cause," and so the exact cause of JIA is not known, but it is thought to be due to a combination of genetic and environmental factors.
+"Idiopathic" means "unknown cause," and the exact cause of JIA is not known, though there is a lot of research being done on this subject.
+All types of JIA are thought to be due to a combination of genetic and environmental factors.
 JIA is considered a chronic condition, meaning that these symptoms may last for a long time, and sometimes continue into adulthood.
 There are several different types of JIA, which are based on the number of joints with arthritis, the types of joints affected, and other symptoms your child or teenager may have.
 These types include:

 Children with arthritis may experience a wide variety of symptoms.
 Children may develop pain, swelling, stiffness or warmth in their joints.
 Frequently, younger children may not complain of pain at all, but they may develop a limp or have difficulty using their fingers.

 Joint symptoms are typically worse first thing in the morning or after a period of rest, and then improve throughout the day as the child becomes more active.
-Children with oligoarticular JIA usually have involvement of larger joints such as the knees or ankles, while those with psoriatic or polyarticular JIA may also have involvement of small joints, such as the fingers and toes.
+Children with oligoarticular JIA usually have involvement of larger joints such as the knees or ankles, while those with psoriatic or polyarticular JIA may also have involvement of small joints, such as the fingers and toes, and joints of the pelvis or spine.
 Because arthritis is associated with inflammation, the child may feel tired, have a decrease in appetite, or have slow growth.
-JIA can also be associated with eye disease such as uveitis, which may cause symptoms such as redness and decreased vision, or may cause no detectable symptoms.
+JIA can also be associated with eye disease such as uveitis, which may cause vision loss if untreated.

 (Children who have the rarer, systemic form of this disease may also experience rashes, fevers and complications affecting different organs.
-Read more about these on our systemic juvenile idiopathic arthritis page.)
+Read more about these on our [NEW LINK] systemic juvenile idiopathic arthritis page.)

 There is no one specific test to diagnose juvenile idiopathic arthritis.
 Imaging and laboratory studies may be used to support a diagnosis in a child who has symptoms of arthritis, and to help rule out other underlying causes.
 Lab tests may reveal elevated inflammatory markers and anemia, as well as certain antibodies, including antinuclear antibody (ANA), rheumatoid factor (RF), and citric citrullinated peptide (CCP).
-Some children have JIA with no positive antibodies.
+Certain genetic markers, such as HLA-B27, are also associated with JIA.
+Some children have JIA with no positive antibodies or genetic markers.

 To rule out infection, a doctor may order blood or joint fluid tests for Lyme disease antibodies or those of other conditions.
 Imaging studies such as X-ray, ultrasound and MRI, may be ordered to look for inflammation and damage to the joints.
 All children with a suspected diagnosis of JIA should be seen by an ophthalmologist to rule out uveitis.